 Comparison between the simulated Keplerian orbit of the S2 star (red dashed line) and its orbit in modified Rn gravity (blue solid line) around the central supermassive black hole Sgr A* of the Milky Way during 75 orbital periods.

-The Gravitation and Cosmology Research Group conducts the investigations of the gravitation and related astronomical and cosmological phenomena and objects.
+The Gravitation and Cosmology Research Group conducts investigations of gravitation and related astronomical and cosmological phenomena and objects.
 These investigations include theoretical considerations, numerical simulations and comparisons of the obtained results with astronomical observations, and their main scientific goal is to obtain new fundamental knowledge about the gravitational interaction and its effects on different astrophysical scales, from the Solar System, through galactic, extragalactic to cosmological scales.

 - Single and binary black holes in the centers of galaxies and quasars, as well as their relativistic effects (e.g. orbital precession and gravitational redshift)